 Preparing your client

 I believe newborn photography is only going to be a success if you and your client is prepared.
 Not only do you have to have all the tools, skills, equipment and knowledge but do your clients.
 New mums have so much going on in their lives with a new baby and all the crazy things life is throwing at them.
 On top of that they have a million new hormones and potentially lacking in sleep too.
 So to ensure everyone is prepped and ready I send my clients a super detailed preparation guide before their session.
-That way they can read if at their own leisure and refer to and have a detailed phone call too beforehand to run through it all.
+That way they can read it at their own leisure and refer to it at any time.
+I also provide my clients with a phone call beforehand their session to run through everything and answer any last minute questions.

 Newborn photography sessions can vary in time and you need to prepare your client for a long session.
 It is very important to make sure your client is prepared by wearing cool clothing and having food too.
 This is just as important to the photographer too.
 Wear comfortable clothing as you will be moving around a lot and on the floor and knees a lot.
 You will also need to have spare clothes close by as accidents from the little newborns can occur.